NikosMav/Image-Analysis-with-PCA/README.md

 ## Results

 - The results of the PCA visualization, k-NN classification, and NMF experiments can be found within the provided Jupyter Notebook or Python script.

-- The README file provides explanations and insights into the tasks and results.

-## Contributors

-- [NikosMav](https://github.com/NikosMav) - Replace with your GitHub profile URL.

 ## License